qiushaocloud/site-counter/README.en.md

-#### Package docker image in linux environment [You can directly pull the open source image without modifying the code: docker pull qiushaocloud/site-counter]
+#### Package docker image in linux environment [If you don't need to modify the code, you can directly pull the open source image: docker pull qiushaocloud/site-counter]

 1. Install the docker environment
 2. Go to the root directory of site-counter